 I wanna start by stating the obvious.
 If deciding whether to visit Mykonos or Santorini is your biggest problem right now, I’m so happy for you and I wanna know more about your life.
-If however, the reason you clicked on this blog post is that you’re thinking of visiting Greece as soon as this Coronovirus pandemic craze ends and you want to make an educated decision on the best destination that will better fulfill your needs and desires, I am here to make your day a whole lot better.
+If however, the reason you clicked on this blog post is that you’re thinking of visiting the Greek islands and you want to make an educated decision on the best destination that will better fulfill your needs and desires, I am here to make your day a whole lot better.

 Table of Contents

-By all means, there is no question that both destinations are extraordinary.
-If you’re looking for magical landscapes, striking beaches, top-notch aesthetics, and an original taste of what the Greek island life feels like, both destinations will have you covered.
+By all means, there is no question that both Greek islands are extraordinary.
+If you’re looking for magical landscapes, striking beaches, top-notch aesthetics, and an original taste of what Greek island life feels like, both destinations will have you covered.

 Sunset in Santorini - credits: Georgios Tsichlis/Shutterstock.com

-Mykonos, the queen of the Cyclades, along with the neighboring islets of Delos and Rhenia form an impressive island complex that gathers admirers from all around the globe and offers apart from luxury and beauty, important archaeological sites.
+Mykonos, the queen of the Cyclades, along with the neighboring Delos island and the nearby island of Rhenia form an impressive island complex that gathers admirers from all around the globe and offers apart from luxury and beauty, important archaeological sites.

-The magical landscape of Mykonos hides much more life and beauty than one might think at first glance.
+The magical white and blue landscape of Mykonos hides much more life and beauty than one might think at first glance.
 Indeed, the treasures of the island are hidden from the unsuspected eyes of the visitors into the depths of the bare hills.

-The island itself is a creation of one of the eruptions of the famous volcano.
-Twelve huge eruptions, one every 20,000 years or so, have contributed to the creation of the impressive, while the presence of the volcano cannot help but be detected all across Santorini, as the volcanic ash is everywhere you set your eyes on.
+The Greek island itself is a creation of one of the eruptions of the famous volcano.
+Twelve huge eruptions, one every 20,000 years or so, have contributed to the creation of the impressive, while the presence of the volcano cannot help but be detected all across Santorini, as the volcanic ash is everywhere you set your eyes.

-One of the strongest selling points of Mykonos is its exquisite beaches; a point that gets immediately across on our guide to Mykonos' beaches.
-In particular, the southern part of Mykonos hosts the most and the best beaches on the island that are all easily accessible by the road network, while they are connected to one another by boat.
+One of the strongest selling points of the Greek island of Mykonos is its exquisite sandy beaches; a point that gets immediately across on our guide to Mykonos' beaches.
+In particular, the southern part of the party island of Mykonos hosts the most and the best beaches on the island, which are all easily accessible by the road network, while they are connected to one another by boat.

 Just a quick note though: Ornos tends to get very windy, so please keep that in mind when deciding to visit it.
-The most famous, obnoxiously expensive, and trendiest beach on the island is Psarou.
-It is a striking organized beach that also offers watersports but is more commonly known for the big names it includes in its customers, with Hollywood stars often relaxing in the from row sun lounges.
+The most famous, obnoxiously expensive, and trendiest of Mykonos' beaches is Psarou.
+It is a striking organized beach that also offers watersports but is more commonly known for the big names it includes in its customers, with Hollywood stars often relaxing in the row of sun lounges.

-Next on the line, come the much less talked about but just as beautiful beaches of Paraga, Kalamopodi, Plintri, Agrari, Elia, and right next to them the total antithesis: Paradise and Superparadise, two of the busiest beaches of the island, with their crazy parties having established them as the most important attraction for younger audiences.
+Next on the line, come the much less talked about but just as beautiful beaches of Paraga, Kalamopodi, Plintri, Agrari, Elia, and right next to them are the total antithesis: Paradise Beach and Super Paradise, two of the busiest Mykonos beach clubs, with their crazy parties having established them as the most important attraction for younger audiences.
 They are the ultimate VIPS meeting place, where eccentricity meets grandeur!
-There are a lot more beaches as you travel south, with the most notable ones being Panormos - Agios Sostis, Elia, Agios Ioannis, Lia, and Ftelia.
+There are a lot more sandy beaches as you travel south, with the most notable ones being Panormos - Agios Sostis, Elia, Agios Ioannis, Lia, and Ftelia.

 All of them offer sandy coasts, deep-blue waters, and a jolly time; they are all beautiful, crowded, and perfect for surfing!
 What more could you want?

-On the other hand, if you’re dreaming of blu-green waters and long, golden beaches, then you should cross Santorini out of your list from the get-go.
+On the other hand, if you’re dreaming of blu-green waters and long, golden beaches, then you should cross the amazing island of Santorini out of your list from the get-go; Mykonos wins.
 In Santorini, the impressive volcanο dominates the landscape, and subsequently, the volcanic ash is a prominent element of the beaches that results in a magical and very unique scenery you won’t have the opportunity to admire in any other part of the world.
-You’ll find three main colors prevailing on Santorini’s beaches: black, white, and red!
+You’ll find three main colors prevailing on Santorini’s volcanic beaches: black, white, and red!

-On most beaches on the island, the sand you’ll find sport a one-of-a-kind black color, that can of course be attributed to the volcano.
-The beaches of Perissa, Perivolos, Kamari, and Monolithos, bare significant similarities, with the first two being undoubtedly the most famous on the island.
-Perivolos, in particular, is being favored by the younger crowds due to its beach bars, comfortable sunbeds, loud music, and flamboyant parties.
+On most Santorini beaches, the sand you’ll find has a one-of-a-kind black color, that can of course be attributed to the volcano.
+The beaches of Perissa, Perivolos, Kamari, and Monolithos, bear significant similarities, with the first two being undoubtedly the most famous on the island.
+Perivolos, in particular, is favored by the younger crowds due to its beach bars, comfortable sunbeds, loud music, and flamboyant parties.
 On the other hand, the beaches of Kamari and Monolithos are more kid-friendly and are therefore best-liked by families looking to experience the quieter and more relaxing side of Santorini.

 Departing from the black beaches, the red beach, a personal favorite, is truly a sight to behold!
 The scenery will take your breath away: a huge red rock and orange sand full of sunbeds will leave you speechless.
 It is arguably one of the places in Santorini you can’t leave without visiting, however, you should keep in mind the red beach is not as easily accessible and requires a bit of walking, so make sure to bring on your walking shoes with you!

-If you want to know more about Santorini’s beaches and get insight into each one of them, read our guide to Santorini’s beaches and everything will become clear for the Greek island.
+If you want to know more about the island's beaches and get insight into each one of them before you visit Santorini, read our guide to Santorini’s beaches and everything will become clear for the Greek island.
 You can also check out the best time to visit Santorini, in order to make an educated decision when planning your Greek trip and deciding to visit Mykonos or Santorini.

 We can’t talk about Greek islands and leave their cuisine out of the equation, especially regarding those two islands.

 Mykonos offers a variety of mouthwatering local products to its lucky visitors.
 The animal husbandry of the island provides it with the delicious and well-known ‘kopanisti’, a type of soft spicy cheese, and ‘xynotyras’, a type of hard, sharp cheese, in limited quantities.